Emilia Clarke: 2022–

-In April 2021, Clarke joined the cast of the upcoming series Secret Invasion for Disney+, set in the Marvel Cinematic Universe.
-The show is set to premiere in 2023.
+In April 2021, Clarke joined the cast of Secret Invasion for Disney+, set in the Marvel Cinematic Universe.
+The show premiered on 21 June 2023.
 In October 2021, Clarke was cast to portray Jean Kerr, wife of Joseph McCarthy, in a biopic titled McCarthy.
-In October 2022, it was announced that Clarke is set to play Irish author Constance Lloyd in director Sophie Hyde’s film, An Ideal Wife.
+In October 2022, it was announced that Clarke is set to play Irish author Constance Lloyd in director Sophie Hyde’s film An Ideal Wife.

 Other ventures

 Advertising and endorsements

-In 2015, luxury goods company Dior signed Clarke to be the face of the Rose des Vents jewelry collection.
+In 2015, luxury goods company Dior signed Clarke to be the face of the Rose des Vents jewellery collection.
 In 2018, Dolce & Gabbana announced she would be the brand ambassador for the fragrance "The Only One".
 She starred in an advertisement, which was directed by Matteo Garrone for the perfume.
 Cosmetics company Clinique announced Clarke as their first global ambassador in early 2020.

 Philanthropy

 Clarke has lent her support to various charitable organisations.
 In September 2011, she joined the SMA UK Trust Team as their celebrity ambassador.
 The SMA Trust raises funds for research into spinal muscular atrophy.
 In August 2017, she became a patron of Open Door, a nonprofit that aims to help young people gain access to drama school auditions.
 She auctioned a chance to watch an episode of Game of Thrones with her at the 2018 Sean Penn Charity Gala, which raised over $120,000 benefiting the J/P HRO & Disaster Relief Organizations.
 In February 2018, she introduced the award recipients at London's Centrepoint Awards, which celebrates the courage shown by homeless young people.

 In April 2018, she was named the sole ambassador to the Royal College of Nursing (RCN).
 As the RCN's ambassador, Clarke pledged to use her voice to fight for greater investment in nursing and to challenge misconceptions.
 Clarke also pledged to join nurses and healthcare workers to tackle the issues affecting the profession, including a falling number in training and shortages in the current workforce.

 Clarke was also one of the numerous UK-based actresses to lend her voice to the Time's Up initiative, aimed at exposing sexual harassment and abuse, and creating a society free of gender-based discrimination in the workplace.
 In August 2018, Clarke, as well as Gemma Arterton, Lena Headey, Tom Hiddleston, Felicity Jones, Wunmi Mosaku, Florence Pugh, Gemma Chan, and Catherine Tate, featured in the short film titled Leading Lady Parts which took aim at the film industry's issue of gender inequality during the casting process.